Social security in France: Accidents at work

 The accident insurance and occupational diseases is a branch of social security often managed by the same agencies that the health branch.
-It is the oldest social security body.
+It is the oldest branch of social security.
 The legislation go back to 1898 and were included in the 31 December 1946 law creating the Social Security.

 There are three social accidents for which the risk is better covered than by the accident assurance health insurance.
 The accident at work is the accident, whatever the cause, occurring because of or in connection with a job, to any person employed by one or more employers or entrepreneurs.
 Travel accident is an accident occurring on a route between work and home or during a mission on behalf of the employer.
 A professional disease is a disease of occupational origin and included in a list indicating any occupational diseases, their causes and the duration of incubation.

-In these three cases, industrial accident, travel from home, and occupational disease, medical care and vocational rehabilitation are totally taken in charge by the Social Security.
+In the cases of industrial accident, travel from home, or occupational disease, medical care and vocational rehabilitation are totally taken in charge by social security.
 In case of permanent reduction of working capacity, the victim is entitled a capital (if the rate of permanent disability is less than 10%), and an annuity (if the rate is more than 10%).
 In case of the death of the insured, the beneficiaries (spouse, children and descendants dependents) receive a pension.

 Family

+A Caisse d'allocations familiales (‘Caf’ or ‘CAF’, and in English: Family Allocations Office) is a private-sector body with departmental responsibility for paying family and social benefits to individuals (statutory benefits) under conditions laid down by law.